tobi-techy/Rail-frontend/docs/epics/mvp-epics.md

 MVP is complete when:

-1. User can sign up, load money, spend, and auto-invest in one session
+1. User can sign up, load money, spend, and see auto-invest in one session
 2. 70/30 split happens without configuration
 3. Spending feels normal, investing feels invisible
-4. User does not feel responsible for decisions
+4. User does not feel responsible for investment decisions
+5. App launches in < 2 seconds
+6. Crash-free sessions > 99.5%